lexie23c/Hivebets/docs/how-it-works/oracle-resolution.md

 * Anyone can dispute within 12 hours
 * Disputer stakes TRB
 * If successful, bad reporter is slashed
-* HiveBets can wait for dispute period
+* Hivebets can wait for dispute period

 ### 2. Time-Weighted Average